Director's CornerFrom the Director

 HB49, Developmental Disabilities Biennial Budget FY2018-19, invests $65 million in new dollars for Ohioans with developmental disabilities over the next two fiscal years.

-Developmental Disabilities Mid-Biennium Review Bill (2016), improved continuity of care for children as they grow older by making DODD the lead agency for the Early Intervention program and made it easier for direct care staff to tend to individuals' medical needs, among other initiatives.
+Developmental Disabilities Mid-Biennium Review Bill (2016), improved continuity of care for children as they grow older by making DODD the lead agency for the Early Intervention program and made it easier for direct care staff to tend to people's medical needs, among other initiatives.

 Developmental Disabilities Biennial Budget FY2016-17, invested $286 million in Ohioans with developmental disabilities.
-The largest one-time investment in the system increased opportunities for individuals to live and work the community.
+The largest one-time investment in the system increased opportunities for people to live and work the community.
 It added 3,000 new waivers, and allowed for a much-deserved wage increase for direct care staff.